rigetti/pyquil/pyquil/_parser/README.md

 ## Introduction

 This package contains a number of items useful for parsing Quil programs, both with or without PyQuil.
-It uses ANTLR4 which is a parser generator framework.
+It uses the ANTLR4 parser generator framework.

 `Quil.g4` - This is the definitive reference grammar for Quil as described in the Quil paper.
 It is used to generate the Python parser as well as parsers in other programming languages.